daltonlowery26/Bone-Fracture-Classifier/README.md

-### Various PyTorch Projects
-*in progress*

-#### items

-- fashion classifer to learn basic pytorch stucture and syntax
+# Bone Fracture Classification

+## -- Project Status: Active

+## Project Intro/Objective

-- CNN to classify if an image is a bone fracture or not
+Using data soured from various medical repositiories, my goal was to build a CNN to classify if something is a fracture or not.
+The goal was to be able to identify any examples of a bone fracture, not only ones in a certian reigon of focus.

+### Methods Used

+## Project Description

+## Model Preformance

+* 72% accuracy on labeling fractures

+## Contact
+* Please contact with any questions
+* Email: dalton.lowery@emory.edu